FREQUENTLY ASKED QUESTIONS (FAQs) ABOUT MOTORBIKING IN VIETNAM

 The question of having or not a motorbiking driving licence mainly concerns your personal medical insurance.
 If you don’t have an IDP or Vietnamese driving license, you can’t purchase any local insurance policy for you.
 Luckily, you can buy one from companies like Allianz, CHI or World Nomads, etc. They only request your country driving license.

 In fact, a driver licence is not a problem in Vietnam.
 In case you are working in Vietnam under contract for at least 6 months you could easily get a local driving licence.
-Traffic police generally don’t stop Westerners in Vietnam to check licences simply because they don’t speak good English or feel confident to deal with it.
+Traffic police generally don’t stop Westerners in Vietnam to check licences simply because they don’t speak good English or feel confident dealing with it.
 However, with younger policemen who speak English and with smartphones, things become easier for communication.
 Honestly, in the same time, they can deal with many other Vietnamese people.
 Mui Ne and Nha Trang in Southern Vietnam have been the only exception where they started checking licences.

 Even Vietnam doesn’t recognize any foreign license (except IDP) but take it easy you will be ok.